-In the beginning we can see an interesting variation of the Polo Coat worn by Lord Stockbridge (Charles Dance).
+In the beginning, we can see an interesting variation of the Polo Coat worn by Lord Stockbridge (Charles Dance).
 It is a light camel 6 x3 knee-length overcoat with Ulster lapels and collars, patch pockets with flaps.
-Also, the coat has a nicely inverted pleated back as well as a full belt.
+Additionally, the coat has a nicely inverted pleated back, as well as a full belt.
 The brown Homburg hat goes very well with his ensemble.

 Tweed Jackets and Suits

-The Americans do not wear the typical tweed suits but rather heavy worsted fabrics.
-The American producer is seen in single breasted, black and beige houndstooth suit with a red overplaid, light shirt and orange- red ascot.
+The Americans do not wear the typical tweed suits, but rather heavy worsted fabrics.
+The American producer is seen in a single breasted, black and beige houndstooth suit with a red overplaid, light shirt and orange-red ascot.
 When in his room, we see him wearing his paisley dressing gown.
 His valet is mostly seen in a classic stroller suit with black bowler.

 Gosford Park Clothes Maintenance

 Interestingly, we can also see the maids and valets working on their masters’ clothes on several occasions in the movie.
-In one scene, we see how a valet is ironing, in the other we see the butler inspecting the detachable collars for flaws or how they polish shoes.
+In one scene, we see how a valet is ironing.
+In the other, we see the butler inspecting the detachable collars for flaws, and in another, how they polish shoes.

-Also, the livery is rather well done.
-The footmen, valets and the butler wear morning coats with striped trousers during the day and in the evening, we see beautiful black tailcoats, with velvet collar, silver buttons, and a diagonally mid-grey and charcoal striped waistcoat which is buttoned rather high and features silver buttons as well.
+The livery is also rather well done.
+The footmen, valets and the butler wear morning coats with striped trousers during the day, and in the evening, we see beautiful black tailcoats, with a velvet collar, silver buttons, and a diagonally mid-grey and charcoal striped waistcoat which is buttoned rather high and features silver buttons as well.

 Gosford Park White Tie Evening Attire

-Altogether, I can highly recommend Gosford Park because of its compelling story, its sharp analysis of the English class system at the time, as well as the clothes, jewelry and simply the whole English Country lifestyle.
+Altogether, I can highly recommend Gosford Park because of its compelling story and its sharp analysis of the English class system at the time, as well as the clothes, jewelry and simply the whole English Country lifestyle.
 Imagine how you would dress for such a weekend!